 Late night movie theater under the palms.

-Waking up at sunrise on the dock of our water
+Waking up at sunrise on the dock of our own water villa.

-We never needed to turn on the AC in the room - just let the ocean breeze fill the room.
+We never needed to turn on the AC in this hotel - just let the ocean breeze fill the room.

 Breakfast in bed, yes please!